Tujjar as-Sultan

 Tujjār as-Sultān (تجّار السلطان, lit.
+"Merchants of the Sultan") were an elite class of merchants who conducted long-distance and international trade in the service of the sultans of Morocco and the Makhzen.
+Jewish merchants had served Moroccan rulers as commercial and diplomatic intermediaries from at least the Saadi period, while the tujjār as-sultān became particularly prominent under the ʿAlawi dynasty and in the port of Essaouira.
+In Essaouira, the majority of the royal merchants were Jewish and at certain periods they exercised a near-monopoly over the city's import-export trade.
+Their position brought substantial commercial privileges but remained dependent on recognition and patronage from the palace.

-"Merchants of the Sultan") were an elite group of official Jewish merchants in the service of the sultan of Morocco, responsible for much of the kingdom's long-distance trade.
-The institution of Tujjār as-Sultān was established in the Saadi period (1510–1659).
-Men such as Joseph Toledano, Meʾir Maqnīn, and Samuel Pallache also served the Makhzen in diplomatic roles.
+Merchants including Joseph Toledano, Meʾir Maqnīn, and Samuel Pallache also served the Makhzen in diplomatic roles.

 History

 A 1680 treaty with Holland facilitated by Joseph Toledano under Sultan Ismail (1672–1727) of the 'Alawi dynasty, opened prosperous trade to the benefit of Tujjār as-Sultān and the Makhzen.

+Under Sultan Sidi Muhammad ibn Abdallah, the role of the royal merchants became particularly important at Essaouira.
+The sultan founded the port in 1764 in order to develop and control Morocco's trade with Europe, and Jewish merchant families served as intermediaries linking the Makhzen with European and inland commercial networks.

 There were 20-30 royal merchants in Essaouira in the first half of the 19th century, virtually all of whom were Jewish.
 The Makhzen gave them tax benefits, provided housing, and protected their commercial interests and property rights.
 These merchants were of vital importance for their connections with Jewish trade networks in Europe, including in London, Amsterdam, Livorno, Marseilles, and other European ports, as well as with Jewish trade networks in southern Morocco, including in Marrakesh, Tafilalelt, Iligh, Ifrane Atlas-Saghir, and Oued Noun.
 They also worked with Muslims in the interior of Morocco, establishing business partnerships with them, loaning money to them, hiring them, and entrusting tribal chiefs with ensuring the safe passage of merchants and goods through remote areas in the south.

+Decline

+Essaouira's position as Morocco's pre-eminent royal port began to decline during the 1870s.
+Changing markets for its principal commodities, disruption of inland trade routes, political insecurity and inflation contributed to the city's commercial difficulties.
+Several established merchant families encountered severe financial problems or collapsed during this period, as other Moroccan ports increased their share of international trade.